ostdotcom/website-docupony/platform/sdk/docs/references/wallet_sdk/iOS/latest/classes.md

 This class provides context about the current [workflow](/platform/docs/sdk/references/wallet_sdk/iOS/latest/methods/#workflows).
 Callback function that needs to know about the current [workflow](/platform/docs/sdk/references/wallet_sdk/iOS/latest/methods/#workflows) will get the object of this class as an argument.

-`workflowType` property will take one of the value from this enum.
+`workflowType` property will take one of the values from this enum.

 ```swift
 public enum OstWorkflowType {